Jessica Simpson: 1980–1991: Childhood and early life

-Her debut album, Jessica, remained unreleased after Proclaim Records went bankrupt; despite this, her grandmother funded a limited pressing of the album personally.
-Shortly after this, Simpson landed several auditions as Jessica was sent to numerous labels and producers.
-Ultimately, she caught the attention of Tommy Mottola, then married to Mariah Carey and the head of Columbia Records.
-He went on to sign her to the label at the behest of Columbia talent scout Teresa LaBarbera Whites, claiming "She had a great little look and a great attitude, a fresh new face, and something a bit different than Britney and all of them; she could actually sing."
-Simpson began working on her debut album in Orlando, Florida.
-Mottola hoped to market Simpson as a contrast to Spears and Aguilera, both of whom had launched successful careers focused on dancing and sexuality.
-While working on her musical debut, Simpson enlisted her father Joe as her manager; her mother became her stylist.
-While at a Christmas party in 1998, Simpson met 98 Degrees singer Nick Lachey, and the two began dating; Lachey claimed that he left the party and told his mother that he would marry Simpson someday.
+Her debut album, Jessica, remained unreleased after Proclaim Records went bankrupt, although her grandmother personally funded a limited pressing of the album.
+Copies of Jessica were subsequently sent to various record labels and producers, leading to several auditions.
+Simpson eventually attracted the attention of Tommy Mottola, head of Columbia Records, who signed her to the label at the recommendation of talent scout Teresa LaBarbera Whites.
+Mottola said of Simpson, "She had a great little look and a great attitude, a fresh new face, and something a bit different than Britney and all of them; she could actually sing."

+Simpson began working on her major-label debut album in Orlando, Florida.
+Mottola sought to market her as a contrast to Britney Spears and Christina Aguilera, whose early careers incorporated more prominent elements of dancing and sexuality.
+During this period, Simpson enlisted her father, Joe, as her manager, while her mother became her stylist.